+Criminal liability usually requires knowledge or reasonable belief about the infringing nature of the works and/or activity, in addition to a commercial purpose.
 Criminal remedies apply in parallel with civil remedies, and offences carry varying levels of possible punishment including fines and/or imprisonment with, in certain cases, a maximum term of imprisonment of 10 years.
 Criminal sanctions for online copyright infringement have recently been brought in line with those for physical infringement (i.e. to increase the sanction from a maximum two-year imprisonment to a maximum of 10 years' imprisonment).